top of page

 Steady-State Cardio

-This includes activities like jogging, cycling, or swimming at a consistent pace.
-It’s one of the simplest ways to build a strong aerobic base.
+This includes activities like jogging, cycling, swimming, hiking, or rowing at a consistent pace.
+It is one of the simplest ways to build a strong aerobic base.

 • Great for beginners